mnelson4/printmyblog/readme.txt

 Want to save paper though?
 Create a PDF or ePub file as a human-readable backup.
 Send the file to friends, store it in the cloud or a hard drive, or even send it to a historical organization.
 Print My Blog allows your words to transcend being just on your blog.

-= No Upsells, Instead Sponsor Our Non-Profit =
+= No Upsells, Instead Sponsor Our Non-Profit Open Collective =

 If you find this plugin to be useful, you can sponsor our registered non-profit organization with the money you would have spent on paid software.
-You’ll get a tax receipt (for claiming business expenses), public recognition of your contribution, and ensure your favorite plugin isn’t abandoned.
-[Learn more about sponsoring and recommended donations.](https://opencollective.com/print-my-blog)
+You’ll get a tax receipt (for claiming business expenses), public recognition of your contribution, and reimburse contributors for their time spent (not just the original plugin author).
+[Learn more about how our open collective works, what your recommended donation is, and how it will help.](https://opencollective.com/print-my-blog)

 = Watch the 2 Minute Demo =